Patricia O'Brien Cotter: History

 Originally from South Bend, Indiana, she graduated with honors in 1972 from Western Michigan University with a B.S. in Political Science and History.
 Prior to law school, she worked two years as paralegal for a Chicago law firm that specialized in real estate law.
-Justice Cotter's law degree is from the Notre Dame Law School in 1977.
+Cotter's law degree is from the Notre Dame Law School in 1977.

-Justice Cotter practiced law for six years in South Bend, after which she and her husband Michael Cotter moved to Montana.
-She practiced law in Great Falls, Montana with John Hoyt from 1984 to 1985.
+Cotter practiced law for six years in South Bend, after which she and her husband Michael Cotter moved to Montana.
+She practiced law in Great Falls, Montana, from 1984 to 1985.
 She and her husband established the firm of Cotter and Cotter in 1985.
 She was Chair of the Amicus Committee for the Montana Trial Lawyers' Association from 1993 to 1999.

 In 1999, Cotter entered the election race for the Montana Supreme Court.
-On January 1, 2001, Justice Cotter became Montana's third female Supreme Court Justice, following Diane Barz and Karla M. Gray.
+On January 1, 2001, Cotter became Montana's third female Supreme Court Justice, following Diane Barz and Karla M. Gray.
 Her reelection in 2008 was unopposed.

 She is admitted to practice before the Fort Peck Tribal Court of Appeals, the Eighth and Ninth Circuit Courts of Appeals, the United States Court of Claims, and the United States Supreme Court.